Your rights if you have a disability

 You can also file a complaint in-person at one of the Division of Human Rights' offices.
 You can find a list of offices on the Division of Human Rights' website.

-If you feel your rights have been violated or have questions, you can search for a legal aid organization in your area here.
+If you feel your rights have been violated or have questions, search for a legal aid organization in your area.

 Last Reviewed: January 1, 2023